Bull Connor

-Theophilus Eugene "Bull" Connor (July 11, 1897 – March 10, 1973) was an American politician who served as Commissioner of Public Safety for the city of Birmingham, Alabama, for more than two decades.
-A member of the Democratic Party, he strongly opposed the Civil Rights Movement in the 1960s.
+Theophilus Eugene "Bull" Connor (July 11, 1897 – March 10, 1973) was an American politician who was Commissioner of Public Safety for the city of Birmingham, Alabama, for more than two decades.
+A lifelong member of the Democratic Party, he strongly opposed the Civil Rights Movement in the 1960s.
 Under the city commission government, Connor had responsibility for administrative oversight of the Birmingham Fire Department and the Birmingham Police Department, which also had their own chiefs.

 As a white supremacist, Bull Connor enforced legal racial segregation and denied civil rights to black citizens, especially during 1963's Birmingham campaign led by the Southern Christian Leadership Conference.
 He is well known for directing the use of fire hoses and police attack dogs against civil rights activists, including against children supporting the protests.
 National media broadcast these tactics on television, horrifying much of the world.
 The outrages served as catalysts for major social and legal change in the Southern United States and contributed to passage by the United States Congress of the Civil Rights Act of 1964.

 Early life

-Connor was born in 1897 in Selma, Alabama, the son of Molly (Godwin) and Hugh King Connor (Godwin), a train dispatcher and telegraph operator.
+Connor was born in 1897 in Selma, Alabama, the son of Molly (Godwin) and Hugh King Connor, a train dispatcher and telegraph operator.

 Career

 He entered politics as a Democrat in 1934 winning a seat in the Alabama House of Representatives and maintained that party affiliation throughout his career.
-As a legislator, he supported populist measures and pro-union policies for white people.
-He voted for extending the poll tax, which served as a barrier to voter registration by poor blacks and whites, and against an anti-sedition bill intended to stifle union activity.
+As a legislator, he voted for extending the poll tax, which served as a barrier to voter registration by blacks, and against an anti-sedition bill intended to stifle union activity.
 He did not stand for a second term in 1936, instead running for Commissioner of Public Safety for the City of Birmingham.
 Concurrently during this period, Connor served as the radio play-by-play broadcaster of the minor league Birmingham Barons baseball club spanning the 1932 through 1936 seasons.
 Willie Mays remembered listening to him call games: "Pretty good announcer, too, although I think he used to get too excited."